-Compared to the rest of the San Diego market, the Bay Ho region has less expensive rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the San Diego market, the Bay Ho submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 17 listings have come on the market, which means new availabilities are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 41% of the available leases in the Bay Ho are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 17 listings have come on the market, which means leases most likley are leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 35% of the office spaces in the Bay Ho are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,780 sqft.
-Most buildings in this region are around 3 floors.
+Most buildings in this market are approximately 3 stories.
 Most buildings in this region were built in 1982 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Education is the dominant industry in this area.
 Commute by public transit is the most popular way to get to work amongst Bay Ho folk.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.